SpireFNBR/FNAPI/readme.md

 Hey user, how to install:

-Click on the "FNAPI" file and an installation will start in your browser, unzip it on your computer.
+Click on "code" on github and then "download zip" and it will start an installation in your browser, unzip it on your computer.

 PYTHON (to launch the APP)